When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 Vaccines and vaccine passports

-Before trying to use the app to gain entry to a country based on your double vaccination status, check the country accepts the NHS app as proof.
+Before trying to use the app to gain entry to a country based on your double vaccination status, check the country accepts the NHS app, Covid Pass, certificate or QR code as proof.
 Additionally, check the entry requirements.
 Countries may also require you to provide proof of a negative Covid test.